The Players Championship Golf Betting Tips

 Bryson Dechambeau (12/1) surprised many, including me, with his win at Bay Hill last week.
 In truth, the performance was impressive but so reliant on his power from the tee.
 His wedge game was fairly poor, but his lag putting was solid, and it was enough to get the job done.
 Bryson has finishes of 37th and 20th in his two visits here which are far from bad, but with the way his game is now set up with such a reliance on power, I see this as a poor fit.
 He will likely take several irons off the tee, and at Bay Hill, he was struggling to commit to them.
 I do not like his chances to contend here.

 Rory Mcilroy (14/1) is the defending champion following his win here in 2019, and it is a course that Rory has always enjoyed and played well at with four other top 10s.
 Mcilroy shapes the ball well with a low flight and can use the course’s contours to his advantage, unlike Bryson, who carries the ball longer distances.
 Coming off back to back top 10s, Rory cannot be ruled out, but the price seems about right.

 John Rahm (14/1) has been steady away and has a best-placed finish of 12th here in 2019.
 He looks a little worse value to Rory for me, and I will be passing him by again this week.

 Rob’s Betting Tips

-Headline Betting Tip
+Headline Golf Betting Tip

-Following a rolling profit of 463 points in 2019, I am looking for an even better 2020.
-Each week I will pick between 2 to 4 selections at each event on the European and PGA Tours, and suggest a suitable staking plan.
+Following a rolling profit of 300 points for the 2019 & 2020 seasons, I am looking for a great 2021 and have some great bets lined up for events throughout the year on both the PGA and European Tours.
+Each week I will pick between two to four selections at each event and suggest a suitable staking plan.